Blazemeter/helm-crane/README.md

 ## [10.0] Changelog:

+- 1.5.0: Following the security update for Blazemeter agent, all charts before 1.5.0 are now depracated for crane version 3.7.x
 - 1.4.5: Use of simple secret for tokens in crane ENV.
 - 1.4.4: Patches for External Secrets Operator config.
 - 1.4.3: Inclusion of `securityContext.Capabilities` which would default to `drop: ["ALL"]` in our chart for child resources/executors.
 (No change to the values YAML file)